ElderDragoon/Using-AI-for-practicing-speaking-skills-for-non-english-speakers/README.md

 ## Summary

 This project try to use voice recognition system from Google in order to improve speaking skills when you are not able to practice with another person.
+The idea is to use AI to solve one of the most commons problems english learner used to face.
+This is just an starting point and is open to any improvement.
+This is part of Building AI course project.

 ## Background